meta-bridge-protocol/muon-layer0-dvn/README.md

 # Muon DVN

-It's a LayerZero DVN that is responsible to verify packet integrity across multiple chains.
+It's a interface to the LayerZero DVN that is responsible to verify packet integrity across multiple chains.
+In use.
 It has three main components that are described below.

 ## Components
 - ### DVN contract